-Martin will pay Dr. Andrews $20 and will pay Dr. Lee $100.
+Martin will pay Dr. Andrews $20.
+He will pay Dr. Lee $100.

-A coinsurance payment is calculated by multiplying each bill by the co-insurance percentage.
+A co-insurance payment is calculated by multiplying each bill by the co-insurance percentage.

-Martin’s payment to Dr. Andrews would be $20 since $100 x 20% = $20
+Dr. Andrews will charge Martin $20 because $100 x 20% = $20.

-Martin’s payment to Dr. Adams would be $100 since $500 x 20% = $100
+Dr. Adams will charge Martin $100 because $500 x 20% = $100

 Example #3: Co-insurance and deductibles

-Jasmine will pay $3,600 out-of-pocket for her procedure.
+Jasmine will pay $3,600 out of pocket for her procedure.

 STEP ONE.
 Subtract the deductible from the total bill: $10,000 – $2,000 = $8,000.